openbmc/hiomapd/Documentation/mbox_protocol.md

 		V2:
 		Args 0-1: LPC bus address of window (blocks)
-		Args 2-3: Actual window size (blocks)
+		Args 2-3: Window size (blocks)
-		Args 4-5: Actual window location as offset into flash (blocks)
+		Args 4-5: Flash offset mapped by window (blocks)
 	Notes:
-		Window location is always given as an offset into flash as taken from the start of flash - that is it is an absolute address.
+		The flash offset which the host requests access to is always taken from the start of flash - that is it is an absolute offset into flash.

 		LPC bus address is always given from the start of the LPC address space - that is it is an absolute address.

-		The requested window size is only a hint.
+		The requested access size is only a hint.
 The response indicates the actual size of the window.
 The BMC may want to use the requested size to pre-load the remainder of the request.
 The host must not access past the end of the active window.

-		The actual window location indicates the absolute flash offset that the window actually maps and is not required to be equal to the flash offset requested by the host, but however must be less than or equal to it.
-Thus the first block of the window at the lpc address in the response will map the first block at the actual flash offset also contained in the response.
+		The flash offset mapped by the window is an absolute flash offset and must be less than or equal to the flash offset requested by the host.
 It is the responsibility of the host to use this information to access any offset which is required.

 		The requested window size may be zero.
 In this case the BMC is free to create any sized window but it must contain